 Still, there is reason for optimism about New Jersey’s criminal offenses.
 According to the same report, the offenses tallied represent a 5% decrease from the year before.
 Furthermore, the crime rate itself (18 victims for every 1,000 permanent inhabitants) represents a 5% decrease as well.

-In addition to the most common criminal offenses, you may be interested in the following findings from 2016’s Uniform Crime Report:
+Second, in addition to the most common criminal offenses, consider these findings from the Uniform Crime Report:

 - Violent crimes accounted for 14% of the total Crime Index.
 The violent crime rate decreased 4% from the previous year.